nushell/nushell.github.io/book/quick_tour.md

 The traditional Unix `ps` only shows the current process and its parents by default.
 Nushell's implementation shows all of the processes on the system by default.
 :::

-What if we wanted to show the processes that were actively running?
-Just as we did with `ls` above, we can also work with the table that `ps` _outputs_:
+What if we wanted to just show the processes that are actively running?
+As with `ls` above, we can also work with the table that `ps` _outputs_:

 ```nu
 ps | where status == Running